 Scenic walks, cycleways and footpaths

-Wyong Shire has more than 300 kilometres of designated pedestrian and cycling paths.
-The various types of pathways include footpaths, off-road shared pathways and on-road bicycle lanes.
+Wyong Shire has more than 300 kilometres of pedestrian and cycling paths, more than half of which are off-road footpaths, designed mainly for pedestrians.

 On-road bicycle lanes and shared pathways support Wyong Shire Council’s goal of enhancing the quality of life of residents, both now and into the future.
 Bicycle lanes provide an efficient transport and training corridor for cyclists, whilst shared pathways can be utilised by the entire community for a range of social, transport and recreational reasons.